 6. After That Type “create partition primary” and press Enter.

 7. Now, Type ‘format fs=ntfs’.

 This process can take time.
 Be patient.
-The process will be presented in percent.
+The process will be presented in percentages.

 8. After The process Is Complete type “assign letter E” and press Enter.

-9. Now Type Exit And Press Enter And it has successfully formatted the drive, And Now Your Problem “Windows Was Unable To Complete The Format” has Been Solve.
+9. Now Type Exit And Press Enter And it has successfully formatted the drive, And Now Your Problem “Windows Was Unable To Complete The Format” has Been solved.

 2. Using Disk Management

 Disk Management is a Windows built-in service that allows you to control partitions and disks.
 If your USB drive or SD card is not seen in File Explorer, it will display in Disk Management.
 Thus, you can format the drive with the supported file system.

 Follow Our Full Steps Below To Solve the “Windows Was Unable To Complete The Format” Error.

 1. Connect your drive to your PC which you want to format a removable device.